MightyCode/GDMC2021Tsukuba/README.md

 Based on the size of the area the player has set, the program will decide if it will try to generate X village within there is Y Houses if the area is larger than 500 block.
 Then it will decide on the location of the first house of the first village.
 From that, it will then place houses at a random distance (but acceptable) from each other in connected area, discovering new chunk after an other and adding materials unlocked thanks to that.
 When the program decide to place a new house, it will look at houses already built and ressources available to then decide which house will be built.
 ### Future of this program:
 We want to work on interaction between villages, implement new houses, make more uniqueness villages based on more detailed ressources and use the interaction between villages to upgrade each villages "together" (or not if they are ennemies).
+###Contact Information
+If you want to contact us for any question, you can do so via discord :
+Izzypizi#7987
+Tamalou-Max#0432
+Harckyl#0032